yongdamsh/use-element-visibility/README.md

 The `useElementVisibility` hook returns visibility information for each element in the same order as the` targets` array.

-> The visibility type is the same as [IntersectionObserverEntry] (https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry).
+> The visibility type is the same as [IntersectionObserverEntry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry).

 Now, for implementation purposes, we implement dynamic UIs using fields like `intersectionRatio` and` isIntersecting`.